Amplifying muon-to-positron conversion in nuclei with ultralight dark matter: Effects of Ultralight Scalar Dark Matter

-where $\phi^*$ is the ULSDM field carrying lepton number of two units, $g_{\mu e}$ is a dimensionless coupling constant, $L_{\alpha,\beta}$ are the SM lepton doublets.
-This operator violates lepton flavour but preserves total lepton number.
+where $\phi^*$ is the ULSDM field carrying LN of two units, $y_{\alpha,\beta}$ is a dimensionless coupling constant, $L_{\alpha,\beta}$ are the SM lepton doublets.
+This operator violates LF but preserves total LN.
 More generally, this operator can be viewed as an effective term arising from integrating out heavier degrees of freedom at some scale $\Lambda$.
 For this particular study, we focus on $\alpha=\mu,\,\beta=e$.
 After electroweak symmetry breaking, the Lagrangian becomes